sokcryptojacking/SoK/README.md

 # SoK: Cryptojacking Malware

-This repository contains the cryptojacking malware dataset and relevant information for the "SoK: Cryptojacking Malware" paper.
+This repository contains the cryptojacking malware dataset and relevant information for the ("SoK: Cryptojacking Malware" paper)[https://arxiv.org/pdf/2103.03851].

 ## 1. VT Dataset